The Rainbow Garden at St Stephen’s in-the-Field

 Our 2 acre campus hosts 7 native plant beds and we’re adding newly developed beds every year.
 Generally speaking, the plantings follow these 5 rules:

-4. Plants should reward curiosity: this specifically means planting edible plants and not planting anything that is poisonous to humans or likely to cause injury if a child runs face-first into it.
-For example, the only berries I want to plant on campus are safe for humans to eat (usually after some cooking); I’m not interesting in planting anything that many people have allergic reactions; the only things with thorns are in places where people don’t usually walk.
+- Plants should reward curiosity: this specifically means planting edible plants and not planting anything that is poisonous to humans or likely to cause injury if a child runs face-first into it.

-If you are interested in native plants, want to check some seeds or cuttings out from our seed library, want to browse our extensive native plant book library, want to get some hands-on practice with caring for local native plants, reach out to Jessica Dickinson Goodman at 650-804-9044 or jessica.dickinson.goodman@gmail.com.
+If you are interested in native plants, want to check some seeds or cuttings out from our seed library, want to browse our extensive native plant book library, want to get some hands-on practice with caring for local native plants, reach out to Katherine Lambeth ( katlambeth@yahoo.com / (857) 928-3971 ).
 You’re welcome to attend any of our Saturday morning work parties or arrange for a private tour.
-Jessica and other volunteers are active members of the California Native Plant Society and participate in a number of local tours; we hope to see you there!
+Katherine and other volunteers are active members of the California Native Plant Society and participate in a number of local tours; we hope to see you there!

 Support